Rachel19940227/myHealthCareSystem/README.md

 # myHealthCareSystem
 ✨ Build a health care system that can track Electronic Health Records of patients.
+Wrote JUnit test to test methods, produced meaningful comments for JavaDoc.
 ## Features
 - Managed Records efficiently by capturing and processing patient data and facilitated the calculation of health metrics like BMI and heart rate.
 - Wrote the test plan and implemented Java Unit (JUnit) Testing to test methods.